web-infra-dev/modern.js/packages/document/main-doc/docs/en/community/blog/overview.md

 > Published on 16.03.2023

-Haiyaaaaa~~ we are excited to announce the release of Modern.js v2!
+We are excited to announce the release of Modern.js v2!

 Modern.js is a suite of infrastructure tools we built for web development inside Bytedance (we call ourself Web-Infra-Dev internally...).
 Since we open sourced this project a little more than a year ago, there were dozens of contributors helped us on development; we aggregated more than 2,000 pull requests and Modern.js started to support build tool like Rspack, features like nested routes, Streaming SSR(Server-side Rendering) and there are more to come!